miyu1/simple_native_logger/README.md

 emu64xa:/ $ setprop log.tag.MyApp ""
 emu64xa:/ $ exit
 ```

+On emulator test(Android 14), even if [useIsLoggable](https://pub.dev/documentation/simple_native_logger/latest/simple_native_logger/SimpleNativeLogger/useIsLoggable.html)
+is false, it is able to limit lower level log by adb setprop.

 ## Notice for macOS/iOS
 By default, verbose, debug and info log is not shown by console app or log command.